ChanrajMandok/crypto_ews/readme.md

 After this classification, the program pulls the entire raw announcements, parsing it into a ModelBinanceEvent and further checking the HTML for specific information such as affected tickers, affected currencies, event priority, event category and token trading status during event.
 This acts as a secondary filter to ensure that the announcement is pertinent to trading operations.
 Event priority is assigned based upon if the affected currencies & affected tickers are listed within SPOT_CURRENCIES and USDM CURRENCIES [these Env variables reflect Pairs currently listed within Wirex].

 Finally, these ModelBinanceEvent Objects are saved to DB, this DB is managed by a consumer which views at a ModelBinanceEvent’s important dates, if this date is less that the current timestamp, it will check for unicity and then send the ModelBinanceEvent.ms_teams_message into the Webhook_URL.

+### to Do

+- identify tokens that could pose a threat